simon-katz/nomis-ec-mode/README.md

 - dash (20240510.1327)
 - parseclj (20231203.1905).

-I don't know how to package up Emacs libraries — how to specify dependencies etc — so for now you will have to separately make sure that parseclj is available.
+I don't know how to package up Emacs libraries — how to specify dependencies etc — so for now you will have to separately make sure that these libraries are available.
 (TODO: Improve this.)

 ## Installing nomis/ec-mode